ZhangZhaoning/Udacity-Data-Scientist-Program/Seattle Airbnb/Blog.md

 3. What's the most popular property type and room type and how that influence the price.
 4. How to leverage Machine Learning to predict Price of an Airbnb, what's the most important features.

+# Data Exploration

-To answer these questions we will use data from the calendar, reviews and listings.
+To answer these questions we need to undserstand the data from the calendar, reviews and listings first.
+Below is a brief introduction of what these 3 datasets include:
+1. calendar: calendar.csv stores data of airbnb unique id and whether it's available with a price
+2. reviews: reviewers comments on each house
+3. listings: stores data with airbnb link and details of the house

+calendar.csv stores listings price and host id in a time series format, reviews.csv stores the reviewers' comment information, while listings stores the most information on each airbnb which is interesting and will be the main data source for us to dive deep.

+Now Let's take a look at what's included in these dataset in a plot format:

 From the plot below we can see most of the airbnb price falls between $100 - $200

 ![image](https://github.com/ZhangZhaoning/Udacity-Data-Scientist-Program/assets/42299684/15b9a285-cce8-4711-8888-078bd7ab593e)

 Checking missing values of the features, we can see some features such as square feet has almost 100% missing values, these features will be dropped in the following steps.
 Some features has 10%-20% missing values, we will drop or fill missing values based on its business meanings.

 ![image](https://github.com/ZhangZhaoning/Udacity-Data-Scientist-Program/assets/42299684/c58a61ec-efa0-4e85-beb8-f0b496726c85)